Maj-Gen Sir Alexander Cunningham (Biographical details)

 Also known as

 Archaeologist, numismatist, engineer.
-He went to India in 1833 as an officer of the Bengal Engineers Regiment (1831-61); after retiring from the army, he became the first Archaeological Surveyor for the Government of India (1861-65); later Director General of the newly created Archaeological Survey of India Department (1871-85).
+He went to India in 1833 as an officer of the Bengal Engineers Regiment (1831-61); after retiring from the army, he became the first Archaeological Surveyor for the Government of India (1861-65); later Director General of the newly created Archaeological Survey of India (1871-85).
 During this time he produced the first extensive archaeological survey of India, exploring up to 30 sites a season.
 His work on coins provided a chronological framework for Indian numismatics.
 He was awarded the C.S.I.
 (1871); C.I.E.
 (1878); K.C.I.E.
 (1887).
 He sold 118 coins to the Museum in 1857 for £83.
-In 1888, 1893 and 1894, the British Museum purchased a large part of the famous Cunningham Collection of Bactrian and Indian coins.
-The Museum also received from him his collection of sculpture and other antiquities (1887) now in the Dept of Asia.
-His grave is in the Kensal Green Cemetery, west London.
+In 1888, 1893 and 1894, the British Museum purchased a large part of the Cunningham collection of Bactrian and Indian coins.
+The Museum also received his collection of sculpture and other antiquities (1887).
+His grave is in the Kensal Green Cemetery, London.

 John Allan, 'Guide to the Department of Coins and Medals', British Museum, London 1934.